bytecodealliance/wasm-tools/playground/README.md

 # Playground

-This is a simple online playground for `wasm-tools parse`, available at https://bytecodealliance.github.io/wasm-tools/.
+This is a simple online playground for `wasm-tools parse` and `print`, available at https://bytecodealliance.github.io/wasm-tools/parse / https://bytecodealliance.github.io/wasm-tools/print respectively.

 ## Building